Emily Gmitter asked, “How did you become a Kris Kristofferson fan?”

 I loved Kris’ commercially known songs, but hadn’t checked him out any further.
 Went to see ASIB because I was a huge Streisand fan.
 Connected the name of her gorgeous and talented male co-star with the name of the songwriter of some of my most favorite songs.
 Brawn, beauty, and brains, all in one guy??
 I was hooked.
 Hubby went out and found me Full Moon, and it was all over.
 I went out and found everything else I could.
 Saw him live for the first time in Seattle, WA.
 Was there on business, got in the room, turned on the radio (it was 1977, remember) and after the long plane ride, hopped in the shower.
 Came out to an ad on the radio about Kris playing at the Coliseum that weekend.
 I was supposed to be home and done with business by then.
 But I booked hotel for a few more days, changed my flight plans, let the hubby know I’d be coming home later because I was going to see Kris live!
 That was the first time I met him backstage, too….first of many.
 Been blessed to be able to go to hundreds (literally) of shows and to well known and trusted enough to get into sound checks, pre and post show meets, etc. Those were the good old days and I thank Kris for every one of them!

-I had just broken up with who I thought was the love of my life & I was drinking heavily & John Huston’s “Fat City” came on.
-KK wrote & performed the theme song “Help Me Make It Through The Night” It was just what I needed to hear.
-Next day I went to the music store & got my first KK recording.
+I had just broken up with who I thought was the love of my life and I was drinking heavily and John Huston’s “Fat City” came on.
+KK wrote and performed the theme song “Help Me Make It Through The Night” It was just what I needed to hear.
+Next day I went to the music store and got my first KK recording.
 White CD cover, yellow signature.
 Essentially a greatest hits.
 I became completely immersed in his songs.
 I didn’t listen to any other Cd’s for a couple of weeks.
-Within a short time, I had learned the songs & was singing them myself.
-I became a devoted fan right then & there & I remain forever so.
+Within a short time, I had learned the songs and was singing them myself.
+I became a devoted fan right then and there and I remain forever so.